site24x7/plugins/jenkins_specific_job/README.md

-## Importance of monitoring Jenkins:
+## Importance of monitoring Jenkins specific job:

 To run the Jenkins effectively, DevOps team is required to monitor the significant metrics of Jenkins.
 The continuous monitoring Jenkins will allow DevOps team to view below features.

-- Analyse trends - Successful build has gone out today, Failure builds which was in the queue.
+- Total number of builds in the job.
-- Comparison of feature releases between weeks.
+- Number of successfull builds and failed builds in the job.
-- Jenkins latency shot up.
+- Time taken for last build.
-- Instant alert when any entity has broken.
+- Queue Id for the last build.

 ---